 So why am I saying to use social media to drive traffic to your website?
 Well, simply put it’s much more effective.
 People will visit your site organically after you’ve already built a relationship with them.
-So, having that relationship makes conversion to a sale much easier, people buy from friends and brands they trust.
+Therefore, having that relationship makes conversion to a sale much easier.
+People buy from friends and brands they trust.

 There are so many different forms of social media available for you to market your products or services, but choosing the right mix for you can be a bit daunting.

 Firstly, you need to know who your market is, and who the influencers are for your market.
 Then, you need to know where your market and influencers hang out online.